stijn-dejongh/lovecraft_public_domain/raw_converts/qi.md

 in a barge down the Xari to onyx-walled Jaren.
 And the soldiers at Jaren laughed at me and drave me out, so that I wandered to many other cities.
 I have seen Stethelos that is below the great cataract, and have gazed on the marsh where Sarnath once stood.
-I have been to Thraa, Ilarnek, and Kadatheron on the winding river Ai, and have dwelt long in Olatho&euml; in the land of Lomar.
+I have been to Thraa, Ilarnek, and Kadatheron on the winding river Ai, and have dwelt long in Olathoë in the land of Lomar.
 But though I have had listeners sometimes, they have ever been few, and I know that welcome shall await me only in Aira, the city of marble and beryl where my father once ruled as King.
 So for Aira shall we seek, though it were well to visit distant and lute-blessed Oonai across the Karthian hills, which may indeed be Aira, though I think not.
-Aira&rsquo;s beauty is past imagining, and none can tell of it without rapture, whilst of Oonai the camel-drivers whisper leeringly.&rdquo;
+Aira's beauty is past imagining, and none can tell of it without rapture, whilst of Oonai the camel-drivers whisper leeringly. "

   At the sunset Iranon and small Romnod went forth from Teloth, and for long wandered amidst the green hills and cool forests.
 The way was rough and obscure, and never did